johnjago/dotfiles/README.md

 - [fullgaps](https://dwm.suckless.org/patches/fullgaps/) - I added a shortcut to reset the gaps.
 - [solarized](https://github.com/johnjago/dotfiles/blob/main/dwm/patches/dwm-solarized-6.2.diff) - This is my own patch that changes a few colors, including dmenu colors, to match Solarized Light.
 - Font is set to Source Code Pro (though I could probably do this with fontconfig)
-- The tags numbers are in CJK characters
+- The tag numbers are in CJK characters
 - Firefox doesn't stick to the 9th tag
 - The default window split is 50/50 instead of 55/45
 - Monocle layout is second instead of third